What is a clinical trial?

 How am I protected?

-With the help of a document called the informed consent form, the research team will explain the details of the study to you and answer any questions you might have about the study and your participation in it.
-During informed consent, the research team should disclose:
+With the help of a document called the informed consent form, the study team will explain the details of the study to you and answer any questions you might have about the study and your participation in it.
+During informed consent, the study team should disclose:

-- That the study involves research of an untested drug or device
+- That the study involves an untested drug or device

 - How long the study will take

 - What you will be asked to do if you participate

 - What parts of the study are experimental